damienbod/Localization.SqlLocalizer.docs/docs/source/docs/configuration.rst

 .. highlight:: csharp

 The LocalizationModelContext needs to be added to the services.
 You need to then decide which database is to be used.
-Because the context is in a separate assembly, if you are using migrations, you need to define the MigrationsAssembly propety.
+Because the context is in a separate assembly, if you are using migrations, you need to define the MigrationsAssembly property.

 ConfigureServices in the Startup.cs::